Arab citizens of Israel: Economic status

+Poverty, unemployment, and government assistance: from Israel’s founding to the 2000s

 Inequality in the allocation of public funding for Jewish and Arab needs, and widespread employment discrimination, present significant economic hurdles for Arab citizens of Israel.
 On the other hand, the Minorities at Risk (MAR) group states that "despite obvious discrimination, Israeli Arabs are relatively much better off economically than neighboring Arabs."

 The predominant feature of the Arab community's economic development after 1949 was its transformation from a predominantly peasant farming population to a proletarian industrial workforce.
 It has been suggested that the economic development of the community was marked by distinct stages.
 The first period, until 1967, was characterised by this process of proletarianisation.
 From 1967 on, economic development of the population was encouraged and an Arab bourgeoisie began to develop on the margin of the Jewish bourgeoisie.
 From the 1980s on, the community developed its economic and, in particular, industrial potential.

 In July 2006, the Government categorized all Arab communities in the country as 'class A' development areas, thus making them eligible for tax benefits.
 This decision aims to encourage investments in the Arab sector.

 Raanan Dinur, director-general of Prime Minister office, said in December 2006 that Israel had finalized plans to set up a NIS 160 million private equity fund to help develop the businesses of the country's Arab community over the next decade.
 According to Dinur, companies owned by Arab citizens of Israel will be eligible to apply to the fund for as much as NIS 4 million (US$952,000), enabling as many as 80 enterprises to receive money over the next 10 years.
 The Israeli government will, according to Dinur, solicit bids to operate the fund from various financial institutes and private firms, which must pledge to raise at least NIS 80 million (about US$19 million) from private investors.